MayconCabral/MayconCabral/README.md

 Becoming full stack
 -------------------

-I've been learning to code for a few months after switching career.
+I've been learning to code for a few months.
 I started with Front-End, learning JavaScript, React, CSS, JEST, HTML.
 Now I am learning Back-End: Docker, SQL, Node and MongoDB.

 * 🌍  I'm based in Brasília
 * 🖥️  See my portfolio at [correiacabral.com a website with pure JavaScript only](http://www.correiacabral.epizy.com)